 And he said to me the two most beautiful words in the English language.
 They were the type of words that Shakespeare would’ve face palmed himself for not thinking of first.
 The type of words romances were built on.
 That cities were founded on.
 That made dogs and cats sleep together…

-I’m sitting here, writing my young adult novel, waiting for my husband (to refill my wine already, hint hint), when my cat wheels the baby in and tells me they want to have their own talk show.
+With my 5am workout done, I sit down to write my young adult novel, waiting for my husband (to refill my coffee already, hint hint), when the cat wheels the baby in and tells me they want to have their own talk show.

-I lean back in my chair to look out of the office and yell to Kurt (who’s taking his sweet damn time with the wine), “Did you know about this?”
+I lean back in my chair to look out of the office and yell to Kurt (who’s taking his sweet damn time with the coffee by the way), “Did you know about this?”

 “Huh?” he says, poking his head in.
-I nod to the baby who’s trying to catch the cat’s tail and the cat himself who has commenced cleaning his—nevermind.
+I nod to the baby who’s cackling as he tries to catch the cat’s tail and the cat himself who has commenced cleaning his—nevermind.
 “Yeah,” Kurt says, “They told me yesterday after getting back from jet skiing.”